ayosecu/security-terms/02_Attack_Structure/14_Impact.md

   - Security Implications: Defacement impacts public perception and credibility, especially if customers or stakeholders see the altered content before it’s corrected.
 It’s also an indicator that attackers had access to modify web server files, suggesting further vulnerabilities in the web application or server.

 ## 3. Denial of Service (DoS), Shutdown/Reboot Systems
-  - Denial of Service (DoS):
+  - Denial of Service (DoS)
     - Definition: Attackers overload a system or network with traffic, consuming resources and rendering the **service unavailable** to legitimate users.
-    - Types:
+    - Types
       - Application-Layer DoS: Targeting specific applications (e.g., web servers) with traffic to exhaust resources.
       - **Distributed Denial of Service (DDoS)**: **Using multiple systems (often a botnet) to amplify traffic** and overwhelm the target.
-    - Shutdown/Reboot Systems:
+    - Shutdown/Reboot Systems
       - Definition: Attackers force systems to shut down or reboot, disrupting ongoing operations and potentially causing data loss or damage.
       - Purpose: Shutdowns and reboots disrupt availability and can trigger a lengthy recovery process, especially for critical systems.
     - Security Implications: DoS attacks and forced shutdowns can cause significant operational downtime, impact customer experience, and lead to financial losses.
 Repeated forced shutdowns can also damage hardware or cause data corruption.